AdaptOrDie247/django-test-project/README.md

 # django-test-project
-A test project for learning Python and Django
+A test project for learning Python and Django.